Varaguna II: Background

+Battle of Idavai

+Tiruchirappalli cave-inscription of the eleventh year of the Pandya king Varaguna II.
+It shows that he had been at Niyamam near Tanjore, after he had fought at Idavai and defeated the Ganga Chief and destroyed the fortifications of Vembil.(Both of which places are on the north side of the Kavery river, and therefore in territory belonging to the Gangas.Ganga king Prithivipati I effected an alliance with the Pallava king Nripatunga, whose country was in danger from the Pandya's advance, and together the Ganga and Pallava forces the latter led by the crown prince Aparajita attacked Varaguna.
+An officer of his, who had accompanied Varaguna when he captured the town of Idavai on the north bank of the Kaveri, constructed a tank near Dindigul.

-Battle of Sri Purambiyam
+Battle of Shripurambiyam

 Varaguna tried to check the Pallava influence by marching north (and even crossing the Kaveri in the Chola country by c.
 879 AD).
 The northern expedition may well have been directed against the rising power of the Cholas.

 A decisive battle was fought at Sri Purambiyam (Tiruppurambiyam near Kumbakonam) in c.
 880 AD.
 An alliance led by the Pallava Aparajita, supported by Chola Aditya I and Ganga Prithvipati I, opposed and defeated the Pandya king (although Prithvipati I lost his life in the battle).
 The Pandya advance was rolled back.
 The Chola king subsequently invaded the Pallava country and defeated Aparajita.

 Varaguna was succeeded by his younger brother Parantaka Viranarayana around 880 AD.